 The Krishna Village is a beautiful space to relax, heal, rejuvenate, connect to yourself and experience your spirituality.
-As a guest of our community please respect the Hare Krishna philosophy, aiming at maintaining a healthy and clean body and mind to allow for and enhance spiritual practice.
+As a guest of our community please respect our path of Bhakti yoga, which aims at maintaining a healthy and clean body and mind to allow for and enhance spiritual practice.

 Vegetarianism - no meat, fish and eggs